Assessing Insect Dynamics in the Sour Rot Disease Etiology of Grapes

 Fly stocks

-Fly stocks will be reared using a standard cornmeal-based Drosophila diet at Cornell AgriTech, Geneva, NY, in a climate‐controlled chamber at 25 ± 1 °C, 16:8 h light: dark photoperiod, and 60 ± 5% humidity.
-Chambers will also be used for behavioral experiments.
-Newly enclosed flies will be moved to new media every 48 h and allowed to mature for 5–7 days before testing.
-Male and female flies will be tested separately.
+Fly stocks were reared using a standard cornmeal-based Drosophila diet at Cornell AgriTech, Geneva, NY, in a climate‐controlled chamber at 25 ± 1 °C, 16:8 h light: dark photoperiod, and 60 ± 5% humidity.
+Chambers were used for behavioral experiments.
+Newly enclosed flies were moved to new media every 48 h and allowed to mature for 5–7 days before testing Female flies were tested separately.

 Grape inoculation

-A suspension containing yeast (Metschnikowia pulcherrima) and bacteria (Gluconobacter oxydans), causal microbes of sour rot, will be used to inoculate berries.
-M. pulcherrima will be maintained on PDA and Gluconobacter oxydans on LPGA media at 4°C. Bacteria and yeast isolate identity will be confirmed with Sanger sequencing using PCR amplicons of 16S ribosomal RNA bacterial gene regions for bacteria and ITS/5.8S rRNA gene regions for yeast (1).
+A suspension containing yeast (Metschnikowia pulcherrima) and bacteria (Gluconobacter oxydans), causal microbes of sour rot, were used to inoculate berries.
+M. pulcherrima were maintained on PDA and Gluconobacter oxydans on LPGA media at 4°C. Bacteria and yeast isolate identity were confirmed with Sanger sequencing using PCR amplicons of 16S ribosomal RNA bacterial gene regions for bacteria and ITS/5.8S rRNA gene regions for yeast (1).

-Grapes from a supermarket will be used for all experiments following standard practice (2) with slight modifications.
-Three berries will be used for each experimental unit.
-After surface sterilization, berries will be wounded with a sterile toothpick inserted into the berry center.
-The berries will be inoculated by pipetting 50 µl of a microbial suspension into the wound and incubated at 24°C with 12-h light/dark photocycle for five to eight days.
+Grapes from a supermarket were used for all experiments following standard practice (2) with slight modifications.
+Three berries were used for each experimental unit.
+After surface sterilization, berries were wounded with a sterile toothpick inserted into the berry center.
+The berries were inoculated by pipetting 50 µl of a microbial suspension into the wound and incubated at 24°C with 12-h light/dark photocycle for five to eight days.

 1. Understand the role of odors in mediating interactions between sour rot and Drosophila fruit flies.